Threshold Adjacency Matrices Based on Shuffled Network Quantiles

 Network inference is performed on the shuffled matrices, and a cutoff

-is determined as the specified quantile (quantile_threshold
+is determined as the specified quantile (quantile_threshold) of

 the resulting edge weights.
 The original weighted adjacency matrices